sixpack/sixpack/README.rst

 Clients
 =======

-We've already provied clients in four languages.
+We've already provided clients in four languages.
 We'd love to have clients in many more languages, so if you feel so inclined, first read the CLIENTSPEC (in the base of this resp).
 Write your client, then update and pull request this file so we know about it.

 - Ruby_
 - Python_